joebertj/aiops/README.md

 ## 🤝 Contributing

-We welcome contributions that advance AI-powered operations:
+We welcome contributions that advance AI-powered operations and break new ground:

 - **New MCP Servers**: Add support for additional platforms
 - **Enhanced NLP**: Improve natural language understanding
 - **Safety Features**: Better guardrails and validation
 - **Documentation**: Help others adopt AIOps practices
+- **Novel AI Applications**: Push beyond conventional AI use cases
+- **Human-AI Collaboration**: Show how creativity enhances AI capabilities

+**🧠 AI-Assisted Development Welcome:**
+We encourage and celebrate AI-assisted development.
+Use AI to accelerate your contributions, then apply your creativity to push beyond what the training data suggests.
+The best contributions combine AI efficiency with human innovation.

 **Note:** When contributing MCP servers with custom AI behavior, consider using simple tools like vi + terminal that don't impose their own AI opinions on your specialized use cases.